shermand100/PiNodeXMR/README.md

 - *WiFi:* One of the most asked for features is wifi.
 This can easily be configured at a beginner level as the standard command `sudo raspi-config` will bring up the Raspberry Pi's hardware interface.
 This allows setting Wi-Fi SSID and password under 'network options' settings.
 Once configured the device will ask to reboot...

-**However if Wi-Fi is to be used then the ethernet cable must be unplugged.
+**However if Wi-Fi is to be used then the Ethernet cable must be unplugged.
 If you do not, the device will assign itself 2 IP addresses, one for each connection method, and Monerod will fail to boot**

 - *Pruning:* I have tried to keep this as simple as possible for new users.
 For now it is enabled by entering one command in the web-terminal.
-It is neseccary to stop your currently running Monerod using the buttons in the "advanced settings" page then in the web-terminal use `./monerod-prune.sh` to start the prune.
+It is necessary to stop your currently running Monerod using the buttons in the "advanced settings" page then in the web-terminal use `./monerod-prune.sh` to start the prune.
 By using the command this way the pruning binary will display it's progress and once complete will edit all start commands to use the pruning feature on future starts.
 The `./monerod-prune.sh` command can only be used once, and the node doesn't currently have a script to reverse the process.
-Once you have signaled your node to be a pruned node it is fixed as such.
+Once you have signalled your node to be a pruned node it is fixed as such.
 I will include instructions at a later date for how to revert back to full-node.